Will higher taxes hurt stocks?

 • Roth conversions

 Waiting until the last minute is not likely to make a significant difference in your tax bill versus the result achieved by executing these transactions earlier.
 By planning ahead, you can avoid the year end crush.
 Once you and our advisory team have determined what needs to be done, please proceed with any needed transactions.
-If you must wait, Schwab will not guarantee execution before year end if the request is not properly made before December 13, 2024.
+If you must wait, Schwab will not guarantee execution before year end for submissions made after November 15, 2024 unless the request is made via Schwab’s electronic authorization (not via paper or e-signed forms).
+The last day our staff will be able to process requests is December 20, 2024, as we will be closed beginning December 23.

 News & Notes